rks101/rks101/README.md

 🌱 Human Intelligence is essential.
 Human touch should remain alive with software, security, or automation.

-✨ To make penguins happy, please share, cite, or reference these pages - the homepage or a specific repo.
+✨ To make penguins happy, please share, cite, or reference these pages - the homepage, rks101, or a specific repo.

 @misc{rks101,
   author = {rks},